Free Texas Driving Test 2026

 Driver Education Requirements

 Texas requires all new drivers under 18 to complete a state-approved driver education course, including classroom instruction and behind-the-wheel training.
+Completing driver education is essential for becoming a responsible driver, as it teaches safe driving habits and accountability on the road.

 Provisional License Restrictions